Nikola-Drinkov/Programming-Basics/README.md

 # Programming-Basics-SoftUni
-This repository contains completed tasks from the SoftUni Programming Basics module.
+This repository contains solved problems from the SoftUni Programming Basics module.